From Brad Pitt to Ariana Grande: All the celebrities spotted at the Wimbledon final

 Tennis fans are watching intently as Novak Djokovic faces Carlos Alcaraz in the Wimbledon men’s singles final today.

-Djokovic is attempting to win his fifth consecutive Wimbledon crown, which would move the Serbian level with Roger Federer on a men’s record eight singles titles.
+Djokovic is attempting to win his fifth consecutive Wimbledon crown, which would move the Serbian level with Roger Federer on a men’s record eight singles titles at the tournament.

 Princess Charlotte, eight, made her first visit to Wimbledon and was introduced to eight-year-old Mu’awwiz Anwar who is representing the charity WaterAid and performing the coin toss at the Men’s Singles final.